 Peace4Paws will cover costs for the dog's medical care.
 We will provide assistance to you to get the dog to the vet if necessary.
 We request that you use one of our associated vets, as they typically discount their fees.
 In non-emergency situations, we ask that you obtain prior approval before seeking medical attention for the dog.
 In emergency situations, Peace4Paws will reimburse any expenses.

 Can I foster if I have my own pets, and is it safe?
 What are the medical concerns?

 Every animal brought into Peace4Paws program is examined by a veterinarian.
 All dogs will be up to date on their shots.
 If the dog has not yet been fixed, Peace4Paws will make arrangements to do so.
 If you have additional pets in your home, please follow the quarantine guidelines to ensure the health of the foster pets and your own pets.
 This means that the foster dog may have to be kept separated from other animals in your home for up to two weeks.
-Lack of spaying or neutering or need for quarantine has not been a part of Peace4Paws’s history to date.
-Our dogs should not be a risk to any pets in your household.
+Those two weeks go fast, and while we are always so eager to integrate proceeding through the quarantine should be observed when necessary.

 Can I adopt my foster dog?

 Absolutely!
 You will have the first option for adoption.

 Fill out our online application and a volunteer will contact you to schedule a home visit.
 When that is completed, the foster coordinator will contact you to discuss what type of dog might be best for your home.

 Peace4Paws will never leave a foster ‘stuck with’ a dog.
 We want your foster experience to be rewarding.
 If you foster period is getting too long, or the foster situation is not working out, we will make arrangements to move the dog to another foster.
 We hope that you will be patient with your foster dog and give him or her the time they need to meet your expectations.
 We hope that you will be able to work with the dog under most circumstances, unless there are extreme circumstances.